AsgardCms/Documentation/media-module/relations.md

     - Your event needs to implement `Modules\Media\Contracts\StoringMedia`
     - Your event needs to have 1) the Entity and 2) the data from the form
     - The interface requires 2 methods, to return each of those properties
-- In `asgard.media.events.php` (re-publish media module to have it, or create it manually) add your event in the array under the `creating` key.

 #### Edit views